-If you’re at risk for HCV, you should get tested before any symptoms appear.
+If you’re at risk for having contracted HCV, you should get tested before any symptoms appear.
 Anyone born between 1945 and 1965 should get tested once.
 The same is true for anyone currently injecting drugs or who injected drugs at least once, even if it was many years ago.
 Other screening criteria include those who are HIV-positive and who received a blood transfusion or organ transplant before July 1992.

-For many years, one of the only decent treatment options was the drug interferon.
+For many years, one of the only effective treatment options was the drug interferon.
 This drug required many injections over a period of six months to a year.
 The drug also produced unpleasant symptoms.
 Many people who took this drug felt like they had the flu after their treatment.
 Interferon treatments were only effective about half the time, and they couldn’t be given to people with advanced HCV because it could worsen their health.